 - File type

-The following suggestions are useful when reducing the file size of image files:
+The following suggestions are helpful when reducing the file size of image files:

 - Lower the image resolution, also known as the size or dimensions, to a minimum acceptable quality level.
 For most applications, 800 X 600 pixels is acceptable.